Fast and Accurate Emulation of Complex Dynamic Simulators: Review

+The one-step-ahead approach emulates the system's flow map over short time intervals, assuming the Markov property: the next state $\mathbf{x}(t_{s+1})$ depends only on the current state $\mathbf{x}(t_s)$ and the forcing input $\mathbf{w}(t_s)$.
+Once a set of emulators $\{\hat{f}_m\}_{m=1}^d$ is constructed using training data $\{(\mathbf{x}^i(t_0),\mathbf{w}^i(t_0)), \mathbf{x}^i(t_1)\}_{i=1}^n$, future states $\mathbf{x}(t_{s+1})$ can be predicted recursively by leveraging the Markov assumption \citep{mohammadi2019emulating, mohammadi2024emulating}.
+Importantly, this one-step-ahead approach requires only pairs of states one step apart rather than full trajectories, thereby substantially reducing the need to solve ODEs across all time steps.
+For notational simplicity, we write $\mathbf{x}(t_{s})$ for predicted states for $s \geq 1$.
+Under this convention, the recursive prediction is given by:

-where $m=1,\ldots,d$.
-This approach is particularly effective for periodic systems, as it can accurately predict the next state based on the current state within the input range, making it ideal for capturing the system's repetitive dynamics.
+for $m=1,\ldots,d$, and $s=0,\ldots,T-1$.
+This approach is particularly effective for periodic systems, as it can accurately predict the next state based on the current state within the input range, making it well-suited for capturing repetitive dynamics.
 Furthermore, the one-step-ahead approach provides an efficient, reliable, and computationally inexpensive alternative to other emulation methods for dynamic simulators \citep{conti2009gaussian, stolfi2021emulating}.

-\cite{mohammadi2019emulating} incorporate input uncertainty at each time step into the emulators by adopting MC methods and leveraging the laws of total expectation and total variance to approximate the posterior in \eqref{eq:posterior}:
+\cite{mohammadi2019emulating} extends this framework by incorporating input uncertainty at each time step by adopting MC methods, and approximating the posterior in \eqref{eq:posterior} via the laws of total expectation and total variance:

-Modeling GPs for $f_l$ This framework enables the propagation of uncertainties inherent in the inputs through the emulator.
-Furthermore, the approach has been extended to account for correlated emulators, enabling a comprehensive treatment of dependencies across time steps.
+In practice, equations \eqref{eq:totalexp} and \eqref{eq:totalvar} are approximated by drawing $n_{\mathrm{MC}}$ random samples of the uncertain inputs at every prediction step and evaluating the GP emulator at each sample.
+This procedure is repeated sequentially across all $T$ prediction steps, causing the total computational cost to increase with $n_{\mathrm{MC}}$ and $T$.
+While this framework effectively propagates input uncertainties through the emulator and has been extended to account for correlated emulators, \cite{mohammadi2019emulating} considers only systems without forcing inputs, limiting its flexibility for simulators with external covariates.